 “Sweetie, please don’t eat so messily.”

 The mother pulled a napkin out of her purse and wiped the spare chocolate off her daughter’s face.
-Her own yogurt was beginning to melt, the vanilla and strawberry pooling into a bright pink confection.
-She didn’t notice.
-She was looking at her daughter, who slurped her own desert with childish gusto.
+Her own yogurt was beginning to melt, the vanilla and strawberry pooling.
+She didn’t notice because she was seeing her daughter slurping her snack.

 “Where are we going, momma?”